 Empower Your Employees

 Employees on the front line and in the trenches know their jobs better than anyone.
 The best employees have been with the company a long time and they know the processes and decisions inside and out.

 Look for areas where supervisors and managers are involved in day-to-day operations of the business.
 These will be the most common areas that might benefit from empowering your employees.
 Trust them, share with them, and delegate the important stuff, not just the grunt labor.
 Remember, every time you make a decision or interaction out of the workflow, you improve its efficiency.

 B2B With Customers, Suppliers, and Partners

 Business to business (B2B) communications, also called e-commerce, goes way beyond just having a storefront on your website.
 Having the ability to share electronic information automatically will determine which businesses thrive and which ones struggle to keep afloat.

 Do you have one piece of software for order entry and another for accounting?
 Is there yet another for inventory control?
 Do you employ somebody to key the data from one system into another?
-If you answered "yes" to any of these questions, you could need an integrated software platform.
-A variety of packages are available today to meet the needs of small companies as well as large ones.
+If you answered "yes" to any of these questions, you could benefit from an integrated software platform.
+A variety of packages is available today to meet the needs of small companies as well as large ones.

 No business is too large or too small to reap the numerous benefits of outsourcing.
 Restaurants can benefit as well as small businesses.
 There are many reasons to outsource a variety of functions.
-Planning and preparation are key if you want to successfully implement outsourcing, planning and preparation are key.
+Planning and preparation are key if you want to successfully implement outsourcing.